-The proposed project involves the development of the new streets at the 171 Acre Nicholas Tract at S. Flores Road in San Antonio, Texas.
+The proposed project involves the development of the new streets at Roosevelt Landing Subdivision in San Antonio, Texas.
 The proposed pavement areas are anticipated to include Local and Collector type streets.
 Cut and fill information are not available for our use at this time.
-Brown clay, sandy clay, and clayey sand subgrades are anticipated.
+Brown Clay, Sandy Clay, and Clayey Sand subgrades are anticipated.